You

 If

-you're still recording your songs on that cassette or
+you're still recording your songs on that cassette or 8-track

-format, you're behind the times and are going to miss
+behind the times and are going to miss out on a lot of pitch

-my wife, Sara Light, and I were writing for the Broadway
+I were writing for the Broadway show Urban Cowboy we got

-show Urban Cowboy we got a call on a Friday afternoon
+a call on a Friday afternoon from the director of the show

-a new song for the close of the first act by Monday mornings
+the first act by Monday mornings rehearsal

 However,